tpmmthomas/binance-copy-trade-bot-old/README.md

 USE THIS SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

-Always start by running a trading bot in Dry-run and do not engage money before you understand how it works and what profit/loss you should expect.
+Start by running backtesting of the bot first. o not engage money before you understand how it works and what profit/loss you should expect.

 ### Donations
 If you find this software helpful, welcome to make a donation!
 BTC: 12TjqRz4MTTfjLXYrEueGVP1sKrpezWkxG
 ETH(ERC20/BSC): 0x8eac5642ebaeb6bf4922d150c2b398cb352dbf98
 BNB(ERC20/BSC): 0x8eac5642ebaeb6bf4922d150c2b398cb352dbf98